Ambro17/DevLog/frontend/README.md

  [x] Create Header and Footer vue components
  [x] Implement internationalization (Spanish + English) [x] Enable dark mode

+## Improvements
- [ ] Improvement: Use flag images instead of emojis to have consistent ui over different fonts [ ] Improve site performance with lighthouse
+ [ ] Make lead layout finish before about page with some css property [ ] Auto detect user language and adjust accordingly [ ] Fine-tune site performance with lighthouse
- [ ] Migrate data to use graphql+strawberry (django? flask?)
+ [ ] Use flag svgs instead of emojis to have consistent ui over different fonts on language switcher [ ] Migrate data to use graphql+strawberry (django? flask?)

 ## Hacks